shabin5785/Golang_notes/README.md

 - definitely set the gopath to your workspace and goroot to where we installed go.. go path defines where the pacakges we pull wll be saved.

+- file with main fn can be named anything..
+Not jut main...

 -